weiagit/weiagit.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I began working as an Undergraduate Researcher with Professor Westley Weimer and PhD student Priscila Santiesteban.
+I will be an undergraduate researcher working with Professor Westley Weimer and PhD student Priscila Santiesteban at the University of Michigan.